California tweening: the making of a 12-year-old yogi

 School doesn't start until 9:45 a.m. or 10:30 a.m., so she has time to do her practice every morning at home for an hour.

-"I turn music on and I like flowing with the music, it is called sun salutation ... that is probably one of my favorite parts," Jaysea says.
+"I turn music on and I like flowing with the music, it is called sun salutation ... that is probably one of my favourite parts," Jaysea says.

 Rick Devoe says he's not surprised Jaysea chose yoga.